 - (ii) must be accompanied by further evidence in support of the application for aegrotat or compassionate consideration. - c Where the application for reconsideration seeks reconsideration of the assessment of the effect of illness or injury or other exceptional circumstances beyond the student's control, or consideration of any additional evidence as to the circumstances and their effect, or both then: - (i) If the review of evidence previously submitted did not confirm that the requirements of Regulation 12d were met, and there is no new evidence, then the evidence shall be referred to a medically qualified independent person or counselling adviser ('Referee') to determine that question.
 The Referee's decision will be final and conclusive. - (ii) If new evidence has been provided, then this evidence will be assessed in the same manner as in Regulation 12d, with the proviso that if the evidence is still deemed to be insufficient then it will be referred to a Referee to determine that question.
-The Referee's decision will be final and conclusive. - (iii) If as a result of reconsideration of the evidence in 13c(i) or (ii) the aegrotat or compassionate consideration application is considered to meet the requirements of 12d then the application for aegrotat or compassionate consideration will proceed in accordance with regulation 12e and following. - d Where the application seeks reconsideration of the decision of the Course Director to approve or decline an aegrotat or compassionate consideration grade, or the outcome of that decision, given that the requirements of Regulation 12d have been met, then the application shall be referred to Senate or its representative for review.
-Senate's representative shall consider the decision of the Course Director taking into account the reasoning for this decision, and any other factors to be taken into account in terms of Regulation 13, and determine whether or not to grant the application.
-A decision of the representative of Senate will be final and conclusive.
+The Referee's decision will be final and conclusive. - (iii) If as a result of reconsideration of the evidence in 13c(i) or (ii) the aegrotat or compassionate consideration application is considered to meet the requirements of 12d then the application for aegrotat or compassionate consideration will proceed in accordance with regulation 12e and following. - d Where the application seeks reconsideration of the decision of the Course Director to approve or decline an aegrotat or compassionate consideration grade, or the outcome of that decision, given that the requirements of Regulation 12d have been met, then the application shall be referred to an 'Aegrotat Reviewer' for review.
+The Aegrotat Reviewer shall consider the decision of the Course Director taking into account the reasoning for this decision, and any other factors to be taken into account in terms of Regulation 13, and determine whether or not to grant the application.
+A decision of the Aegrotat Reviewer will be final and conclusive. - e Where the student's overall coursework and test results do not meet the minimum C- standard specified in Regulation 12f(i), Assessment Services, upon application for reconsideration, will review whether the correct process has been followed.
+If no procedural irregularities are identified, the request for reconsideration will not proceed further.
+Such applications will not be forwarded to an Aegrotat Reviewer for further review.